mohamad-amin/WhyHowMvpOnAndroid/README.md

 The **presenter** layer is a new part which isn't available in the plain old android architecture.
 This layer almost acts as the brain of the application and **decides** everything about the application's behavior.
 Presenter in android is a **pure java** class that we're able to do **unit tests** on it.
 It fills the view layer with the data that it retrieves from the model layer.

-With this separation, there's no god object and each layer is completely independent from another one.
+With this separation, there's no god object and each layer follows this connection rule:
+**Picture of MVP design: Model <-> View <-> Presenter**

 This way our code isn't complicated, different parts can be easily **maintained**, **tested**, **debugged** and **reused**.
 As view saves and restores presenter and handles the presenter's lifecycle, the **background tasks** are now performed in presenter without concerning about the lifecycle events and configuration changes.
 They are saved/restored automatically while we're sure there'll be **no memory leak**.

 **Abstraction** of these layers helps us make sure that no layer knows anything about the implementation of any other layer and each part of the application is completely **decoupled**.